wkgcass/vproxy/doc/docker-example.md

 ## Run

 ```
-docker run -d -v $AUTO_SAVE_DIR:/root -p 16379:16379 vproxy:latest
+docker run -d -v $AUTO_SAVE_DIR:/root vproxy:latest
 ```

 The `$AUTO_SAVE_DIR` is a directory for you to load and store automatically saved file (named `.vproxy.last`).
-The `16379` is the resp-controller port defined in Dockerfile, expose it then you can manage the vproxy instance using `redis-cli`.

-If you have more ports, expose them as well.
+If you have some ports, you may need to expose them using `-p` option.
 Or simply use the `--net=host` option if it's possible.

 ## Check